ANPC Leg

 [7] S6_diode

-If the MOSFET switch type is used for losses groups 1 and 3 and IGBT switch type for losses group 2, input/output terminals for power losses are vectors of eight elements (every index in the vector represent one switching element).
-Ordering of switching elements is given in Table 6.
+If the MOSFET switch type is used for losses groups 1 and 3 and IGBT switch type for losses group 2, input/output power losses ports are vectors of eight elements (every index in the vector represent one switching element).
+Ordering of switching elements is given in Table 5.

-Table 6.
-Switching elements ordering for power losses terminals in the case of MOSFET switch type in groups 1 and 3 and IGBT switch type in group 2
+Table 5.
+Switching elements ordering for power losses ports in the case of MOSFET switch type in groups 1 and 3 and IGBT switch type in group 2

 Index in the vector Switching element